novaleafoahu/leafyvillage_portfolio/content/project/cucumbers/index.md

 The required fertilizers for 1 acre are now listed below:

-1. 667 lbs of 15-0-0 calcium nitrate
+* 667 lbs of 15-0-0 calcium nitrate
-2. 174 lbs of 0-46-0 triple super phosphate
+* 174 lbs of 0-46-0 triple super phosphate
-3. 160 lbs of 0-0-50 potash
+* 160 lbs of 0-0-50 potash

-Lets now convert to grams:
+Lets now convert lbs to grams to allow for easier division of square feet:
-1. 302546 grams of 15-0-0 calcium nitrate
+* 302546 grams of 15-0-0 calcium nitrate
-2. 78925 grams of 0-46-0 triple super phosphate
+* 78925 grams of 0-46-0 triple super phosphate
-3. 72574 grams of 0-0-50 potash
+* 72574 grams of 0-0-50 potash

 Now convert to square feet by dividing the grams by 43560

-1. 6.7 grams of 15-0-0 calcium nitrate
+* 6.7 grams of 15-0-0 calcium nitrate
-2. 1.8 grams of 0-46-0 triple super phosphate
+* 1.8 grams of 0-46-0 triple super phosphate
-3. 1.6 grams of 0-0-50 potash
+* 1.6 grams of 0-0-50 potash

-In other words, for a 100 sf garden, total fertilizer required for the lifespan of the plants are:
+In other words, for a 100 sf garden, **total** fertilizer required for the **lifespan** of the plants are:
-1. 670 grams of 15-0-0 calcium nitrate
+* 670 grams of 15-0-0 calcium nitrate
-2. 180 grams of 0-46-0 triple super phosphate
+* 180 grams of 0-46-0 triple super phosphate
-3. 160 grams of 0-0-50 potash
+* 160 grams of 0-0-50 potash

-With these values, we can now divide the amount of fertilizer by the number of weeks the plant may grow.
+With these values, we can now determine the weekly serving size by dividing the amount of fertilizer by the number of weeks the plant may grow.

- <mark> **Over 12 weeks, you can apply the following weekly for a 100 SF garden**  </mark>
+ <mark> **Over 20 weeks, you can apply the following weekly for a 100 SF garden**  </mark>
-1. 670/12 = 55 grams of calcium nitrate weekly
+* 670/20 = 33.5 grams of calcium nitrate weekly
-2. 180/12 = 15 grams of triple super phosphate
+* 180/20 = 9 grams of triple super phosphate
-3. 160/12 = 13 grams of potash
+* 160/20 = 8 grams of potash

+These fertilizers can simply be placed near the stem of each plant.
+As they get watered, the fertilizer will break down and make its way down to the roots.

 ### In the ground